 Co-Ed High Schools Rolls Under Pressure

-Conversely, other local co-educational high schools are at or over capacity and refusing increasing numbers of placing requests every year.
+Conversely, other local co-educational high schools are at or over capacity.
+They are refusing increasing numbers of placing requests every year.

-Over the last decade, while Notre Dame High’s roll has been falling, the school population across Glasgow North West has risen dramatically.
+Over the last decade, the school population across Glasgow North West has risen dramatically.
+At the same time Notre Dame High’s roll has been falling.
 A further massive 13 – 18% rise in school rolls is predicted over the next 10 years.

 Hillhead High School